 Coolant Systems Information

-Coolant Systems pump liquids to cool and lubricate work pieces and cutting tools.
-A coolant system removes excess heat from an engine.
-When the engine burns fuel, only one third of the released energy goes into mechanical energy to machines, and the rest is converted to heat.
-To safeguard an engine from this heat a coolant system is used.
-There are various types of coolant systems.
-Examples include a liquid cooling system, machine cooling system, and an industrial cooling system.
-Generally liquid cooling systems are used in computers.
+Generally, liquid cooling systems are used in computers.
 A liquid cooling system circulates a liquid through a heat sink attached to the processor inside of the computer.
 As the liquid passes through the heat sink, heat is transferred from the hot processor to the cooler liquid.
 A machine cooling system can be used to cool different types of machinery such as water pumps and wielding machines.
 Refrigerant based chiller units can be sited next to a process machine to provide individual machine cooling.
 An industrial cooling system is used in industries as industrial water chillers and ancillary cooling equipment for both process cooling and air conditioning applications.
-A machine tool coolant system is a high pressure coolant system that can be used in variety of machines.
+A machine tool coolant system is a high pressure coolant system that can be used in a variety of machines.
 Other coolant systems are commonly available.